MirzaAbazovic/knowledge/books/java-concurrency-in-practice/ch1.md

 but each thread has his own program counter, stack and local variables.
 Processes communicate using sockets, signal handlers, shared memory, semaphores and files.
 Threads exploit hardware parallelism on multi proc. sys. -> multiple threads can be scheduled simultaneously on multiple CPUs.

 Threads are basic unit of scheduling and are executing simultaneously or asynchronously.
 Threads have same variables and allocate objects from the same heap.

+Unit of concurrency:

+Concurrency is a very broad term, and it can be used at various levels.
+For example:

+- Multiprocessing - Multiple Processors/CPUs executing concurrently.
+The unit of concurrency here is a CPU.
+- Multitasking - Multiple tasks/processes running concurrently on a single CPU.
+The operating system executes these tasks by switching between them very frequently.
+The unit of concurrency, in this case, is a Process.
+- Multithreading - Multiple parts of the same program running concurrently.
+In this case, we go a step further and divide the same program into multiple parts/threads and run those threads concurrently.

 Sequential programming is intuitive and natural.
 Finding the right balance of sequentiality and asyncrony is often characteristic of efficient programs.

 Since the basic unit of scheduling is thread on 2 CPU single-threaded program is giving up 50% of resources.
 Even on single CPU multi-threaded program achieve better throughput by not waiting for blocking I/O operations.

-Group jobs in similar/same batches and execute them
+Group jobs in similar/same batches and execute them.

 Single threaded non-blocking I/O vs Multi-threading (MT)